 Calming for fast oxidizers.
 Fast oxidizers use alcohol to calm themselves down.

 These people often have a chronic low blood sugar.
 They may enjoy using alcohol to give them a lift.
 Alcohol can provide an easily-metabolized alternative fuel for their bodies.

 CANDIDA ALBICANS INFECTION

-a common yeast organism.
-The infection may not produce any recognizable
+yeast organism.
+The infection may not produce any recognizable symptoms, so it